 One key to careful angling is planning ahead.
 Before putting a line in the water, decide what you will keep for trophy or dinner.
 Have all the tools and tackle necessary for properly releasing fish.

 Catch-and-release fishing can be an effective way to conserve fish if certain precautions are taken.
-Check out these tips.
+Check out these tips and tools.

 As recreational anglers, we know about tides and currents, bottom characteristics, and the best conditions of both for catching fish.
 We also know that pollution, loss of habitat, and overfishing reduce the numbers and health of the fish in our waterways.
 Show your stewardship of our waterways and fisheries-take the Anglers' Pledge.